zhangchiqing/merkle-patricia-trie/README.md

 ```

 ## Verify the inclusion of a key-value pair
-Yes, we can verify the data integrity with the merkle root hash, but we could simply hash the list of key-value pairs, why bother creating merkle patricia trie data structure?
+Yes, the merkle patricia trie can verify data integrity, but why not simply comparing the hash by hashing the entire list of key-value pairs, why bother creating a merkle patricia trie data structure?

 That's because merkle patricia trie also allows us to verify the inclusion of a key-value pair without the access to the entire key-value pairs.

-That means merkle patricia trie can provide a proof to prove that a certain key-value pair is included in a key-value mapping with a certain merkle root hash.
+That means merkle patricia trie can provide a proof to prove that a certain key-value pair is included in a key-value mapping that produces a certain merkle root hash.

 ```golang
 type Proof interface {}